gupta-raj92/Nodejs-test/README.md

 For accessing the image:

-#aws configure using key ID and secrect key from the file AWS configure credentials
+#aws configure with provided access key id and secret ket  and then run secret.sh key for generating ImagePullSecret/

 ***nodejs-test:latest image hosted at AWS ECR, below is the URI:

 986304663873.dkr.ecr.us-east-2.amazonaws.com/nodejs-test:latest

-For generating the secret key for accessing/pulling the ECR image, run serect.sh script.

 Load Balancer IP: